(3) Sponge Material Used

 Besides the more common stand alone sponge filter, the sponge pre-filter is also a viable sponge filtration option.
 These are especially useful in preserving viable nitrifying bacterial colonies in HOB filters during changes of filter media, especially with cartridge filters that don't have other means of maintaining bacteria., as many of these filters lack bio media chambers

-Another use of Sponge Filters is as a basic Pond Filter or using this same Hydro Pond Sponge Filter as an excellent and efficient large flow pre-filters in aquarium sumps for both salt and freshwater aquarium systems.
+Another use of Sponge Filters is as a basic Pond Filter or using a Hydro Pond Sponge Filter as an excellent and efficient large flow pre-filters in aquarium sumps for both salt and freshwater aquarium systems.

 See the picture to the left as an example which also includes a Filter Max over the intake to the sump.